 The Federal Employee Paid Leave Act (FEPLA) gives workers access to up to 12 weeks of paid time off for the birth, adoption or placement of a new child.
 Paid Parental Leave (PPL) provides that an employee may substitute 12 administrative workweeks (480 hours) of paid parental leave for Family and Medical Leave Act leave.

 Items that Employee needs to fill out and gather to request PPL:

 - Paid Parental Leave Service Agreement form, and

-The three forms should be returned to the Leave Policies HR specialist for TTS Employees.
+Return the first three items above to the Workforce Relations HR Specialist who supports TTS.
 That Specialist can coordinate with the supervisor and recommend approval or not of the PPL.